AbdelrahmanShehab/Baby_Monitor_smart_Cradle_iOS13/README.md

 A Smart Cradle System using IOT which will help the Parents to monitor their child even if they are away from home & detect every activity of the Baby from any distant corner of the world.

-# Key Features:
+# Key Features :

-1- Measuring the Baby cradle temperature and humidity 2- Displaying live video and audio
+- Measuring the Baby cradle temperature and humidity
+- Displaying live video and audio
-3- Determine if the baby is awake or sleep
+- Determine if the baby is awake or sleep
-4- Recording audio and music and playing it to the baby, 5- Aability to listen to the baby noise through the sound detection and take actions.
+- Recording audio and music and playing it to the baby,
+- Aability to listen to the baby noise through the sound detection and take actions.

-# Screenshots:
+# Screenshots :

 ![smartmockups_lhv4lai4](https://github.com/AbdelrahmanShehab/Baby_Monitor_smart_Cradle_iOS13/assets/36604938/cc0abbef-78a3-4467-aaab-dec3e84f18ef)